-It is not good for your health to expose your body to the air flow for a long time.
+It is unhealthy to expose your body to the air flow for a long time.

 To avoid oxygen deficiency, ventilate the room sufficiently if equipment with burner is used together with the system.

 Do NOT operate the system when using a room fumigation-type insecticide.
 Chemicals could collect in the unit, and endanger the health of people who are hypersensitive to chemicals.